CodeupClassroom/redwood-springboot/notes.md

 - Add a Controller that handles the urls: `/cars` and `car/id`.

 You can create a new branch for this practice exercise so you don't affect anything in the blog application.

+## Add features to your blog

+This are a couple of things you can include in your blog:

+- Add images to a post, this requires another table related to the post tables.
+- Add custom error pages.
+- Add some ways to get JSON objects from the list of posts.
+- Make sure only the owner of the post can edit, delete a post.
+- Add a profile page and be able to edit some details about the user like password, email.
+- Add tags to the posts.
+- Add created_at, edited_at columns with date times for the posts and update them automatically.
+- Make it pretty!